Motivation For Our Work

 Our Mission is therefore to bring phage expertise to the developing world

-How to Isolate Phages
+How Phages are Isolated

 A layer of slightly opaque bacteria is grown in a petri dish, then suspected phage-containing samples (from sewage or elsewhere) are spotted onto the bacteria at different concentrations and incubated overnight.